Shrijeetrupnar/Character-Device-to-list-all-processes/README.md

 Kernel Modules and Character Device to list all processes

 C - program is written in C.
-pipe.c - contains actual code
+kernel_module.c - contains actual kernel code
 makefile- kindly run makefile to run the project